-Dr. Vanessa McCarthy is an historian who has taught at the University of Toronto and Queen’s University, Kingston and is a Fellow at the Centre for Renaissance and Reformation Studies, Victoria College, University of Toronto.
+Dr. Vanessa McCarthy is an historian and a Fellow at the Centre for Renaissance and Reformation Studies, University of Toronto, and has taught at the University of Toronto and Queen’s University, Kingston.
 Her current research explores the flexibility and negotiations of masculinity via the study of middling-sort and working-poor male clients of female sex workers in early modern Bologna.

-Since 2018, Dr. McCarthy has transcribed and database Italian translations of Ottoman official records collated by the Venetian bailate chancery in Istanbul, now held in the Venetian State Archive.
+A member of the Trans-Imperial Archives project team since 2018, Dr. McCarthy has been primarily responsible for data entry, data cleaning, and transcribing Italian translations of Ottoman official records collated by the Venetian bailate chancery in Istanbul, now held in the Venetian State Archive.